puzzle/ansible-training/content/en/docs/10/01/_index.en.md

 ### Task 4

-* Build the new exection environment with the files from the last task.
+* Build the new execution environment with the files from the last task.
 The resulting image should have a name of `default-ee`.
 This will take a few minutes.
 * With the option for very verbose (`-v3`) set, you can observe what `ansible-builder` does in the background.